Race and ethnicity in censuses

 Many countries and national censuses currently enumerate or have previously enumerated their populations by race, ethnicity, nationality, or a combination of these characteristics.
 Different countries have different classifications and census options for race and ethnicity/nationality which are not comparable with data from other countries.
 In addition, many of the race and ethnicity concepts that appear on national censuses worldwide have their origins in Europe or in the views of Europeans, rather than in the views of the locals of these countries.

 Africa

 Angola

-The Portuguese asked about race in colonial censuses when they controlled Angola, and they provided three options: White, Mestizo, or African/Black.
+The Portuguese asked about race in colonial censuses when they controlled Angola, and they provided three options: White, Mestiço, or African/Black.
 Africans had to then pick either "Assimilado" (assimilated) or "Indigenato" (indigenous).
 Angola has not used any racial categories since its independence in 1975.
 Tribe and language for Africans were recorded only in 1950 and 1960.

 Benin

 The people in Benin were enumerated by ethnicity in 1979, 1992, and 2013 but not in 2002.